-- 10. As of version 1.7.1 django-comments-xtd comes with templates styled with twitter-bootstrap v3 to allow a quick start.
+- 10. To allow a quick start django-comments-xtd makes use of twitter-bootstrap.
+From django-comments-xtd v2.3 on it uses Twitter-Bootstrap v4.
+From django-comments-xtd v1.7.1 to v2.2 it uses Twitter-Bootstrap v3.
 If you want to build your own templates, use the comments templatetag module, provided by the django-comments app.
 Create a comments directory in your templates directory and copy the templates you want to customise from the Django Comments Framework.
 The following are the most important: - comments/list.html, used by the render\comments\list templatetag. - comments/form.html, used by the render\comment\form templatetag. - comments/preview.html, used to preview the comment or when there are errors submitting it. - comments/posted.html, which gets rendered after the comment is sent. - 11.
 Add extra settings to control comments in your project.
 Check the available settings in the Django Comments Framework and in the django-comments-xtd app.